How efficient is myQA SRS in terms of workflow?

 - Delivery with native gantry and couch angles as applied in your real patient treatments.
 For rotational cases the Gantry Angle Sensor+ is recommended.

-Yes, all typical non co-planar fields are supported.
-The compact design of the myQA SRS detector and SRS Phantom with its cylindrical shape and rounded cap provide the needed clearance for QA measurements of all typical SRS beams and arcs.
+The compact design of the myQA SRS detector and SRS Phantom with its cylindrical shape and rounded cap provide the needed clearance for QA measurements of all typical SRS beams and arcs, including non-coplanar* beams.

-The system also supports in-line and perpendicular setup in the Varian® Ethos™ and Halcyon™.
+The system is designed to support* in-line and perpendicular setup in the Varian® Ethos™ and Halcyon™.

 The Gantry Sensor+ provides accurate measurements of your Linac rotation angles corresponding to your detector measurement.